luoluomei/luoluomei.github.io/_publications/Steam Game Recommendation Analysis.md

 **1. games.csv**

-This file contains tabular data regarding various games or add-ons, which includes information on ratings, pricing in US dollars, release dates, among other details.
+This file contains tabular data regarding various games or add-ons, which includes information on ratings, pricing in US dollars, and release dates, among other details.
 Additional non-tabular metadata about the games, such as descriptions and tags, are contained in a separate metadata file.
 **Number of Records:** The dataset contains 50,872 records.